strimzi/proposals/073-extend-feature-gates-to-all-operators.md

 When the User and Topic Operators are deployed through the Cluster Operator as part of the Kafka cluster, the user will configure the feature gates as today using the `STRIMZI_FEATURE_GATES` environment variable.
 And the Cluster Operator will then automatically pass the environment variable to the User and Topic Operators when deploying them.

-When the User and Topic Operators are deployed as standalone, there is no Cluster Operator to configure the feature gates through it.
+When the User and Topic Operators are deployed as standalone, there is no Cluster Operator available to configure the feature gates.
-But the users can configure the `STRIMZI_FEATURE_GATES` environment variable directly in the User and Topic operator deployments.
+Instead, users can configure the `STRIMZI_FEATURE_GATES` environment variable directly in the User and Topic Operator deployments.

 ### Trade-offs and limitations